 The ideal Information Management system

-The ideal Information management organization sees the utilization of a project management information tool such as BIM to ensure that there is an efficient flow of information across all disciplines and departments of a project environment to ensure that all the stakeholders involved in the project are kept abreast of every important piece of information to help them play their roles efficiently.
+The ideal Information management organization sees the utilization of a project management information tool such as Building information modeling to ensure that there is an efficient flow of information across all disciplines and departments of a project environment to ensure that all the stakeholders involved in the project are kept abreast of every important piece of information to help them play their roles efficiently.

 In the ideal Project management environment, the project information management tool utilized for the efficient distribution of information methodically deployed to improve the general efficiency of project team members.
 Typically in a project environment, there are three main types of communication tool applied: